cp3402-students/project-2025-tr1-jcua-team1/documentation/deployment.md

         driver: bridge
     ```

-2. Ensure that a `.env` file is defined in the root directory (for example):
+2. Ensure that a `.env` file is defined in the root directory (for EXAMPLE):

     ```
     MYSQL_DATABASE = ninjawarriors